MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/asynchronous-service.md

 ### Queries for File Storage

-When the [Data column](reference/entities/asyncoperation.md#BKMK_Data) of the asyncoperation table is larger than 4MB, the data in that column is saved in file storage.
-When this happens, the [DataBlobId column](reference/entities/asyncoperation.md#BKMK_DataBlobId) has a value.
+When the [Data column](reference/entities/asyncoperation.md#BKMK_Data) of the `asyncoperation` table is larger than 4 MB, the data in that column is saved in file storage.
+The [DataBlobId column](reference/entities/asyncoperation.md#BKMK_DataBlobId) has a value when the row uses file storage.
 To save space, you might want to identify and delete these records.
 Use the following queries to discover these records

 #### Async Operation FileStorage Datablob Count

-The following simple query is designed to count the number of records in the asyncoperation table where the datablobid column is not null.
+Use this query to count the number of records in the `asyncoperation` table where the `datablobid` column isn't null..

-**Data Storage Implications**
+**Data Storage Implications**:
-For the records reported to FILE, some fields (the biggest ones in size) are moved to the Blob Storage, to save space in the Database.
-In some senários customers want to delete the records in File to save Space so this is helpful to know.
+You may want to delete the records in using file storage to save space so this is helpful to know.
 Large numbers might suggest significant space used by these blobs, which can be important for database size managemement.

-**System Performance Considerations**
+**System Performance Considerations**:
-If the count is unexpectedly high, it may warrant a further action such as Bulk delete and clean up.
+If the count is unexpectedly high, you may want to take further action such as Bulk delete and clean up.

 #### [Web API](#tab/webapi)